Benakich/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 17 - del emacs backup files
 Script 18 - Create multiple directories
-Script 19 - create more detailed lists, across directories
+Script 19 - create more detailed lists, across directories Script 20 - Create a magic file school.mgc that can be used with the command file to detect School data files.